-Nursing R.N.–B.S.
+RN–B.S.
 Completion Program

-The mission of the NYIT Department of Nursing is to provide excellence in nursing education from a transcultural perspective, extend access to opportunity to members of underrepresented groups in nursing, and to expand knowledge in the nursing profession with an emphasis on transcultural study.
+The mission of the Department of Nursing is to provide excellence in nursing education from a transcultural perspective, extend access opportunities to members of underrepresented groups in nursing, and to expand knowledge in the nursing profession with an emphasis on transcultural study.
 The department prepares students to provide nursing care in varied settings and to assume community and institutional roles that meet the needs of a global society.

 - Students are assigned a faculty advisor for the length of the program

-- A program that builds on the licensed R.N.'s previous education and experience, emphasizing the AACN Essentials of baccalaureate Nursing Education
+- A program that builds on the licensed RN’s previous education and experience, emphasizing the AACN Essentials of Baccalaureate Nursing Education

 - A program that facilitates career advancement through a dynamic curriculum that prepares the nurse for emerging roles and competencies

 - Expert advanced practice faculty and student support services

 Tri-Council organizations including the American Association of Colleges of Nursing (AACN), American Nurses Association (ANA), American Organization of Nurse Executives (AONE), and National League for Nursing (NLN) are united in their view that a more highly educated nursing workforce is critical to meeting the nation’s nursing needs and delivering safe, effective patient care.
 Current healthcare reform initiatives call for a nursing workforce that integrates evidence-based clinical knowledge and research with effective communication and leadership skills.
 These competencies require increased education at all levels.